twolfson/twolfson.com/articles/startup-time-investing.md

 The nuance is that each task can be fast or slow, depending on how much time has been invested in the process. **This is the nuance we'll be discussing.**

-The blueprint for how we can speed up a given task depends on a lot on the task, so once again, we'll focus on a specific example:
+The blueprint for how we can speed up a given task depends on a lot on the task, so I'm going to walk through various examples:

+## Send out weekly batch of new candidates to companies
+For a starting point, we're going to begin from the MVP level implementation of candidate batches:

+- All data was written into a Google Sheet
+  - TODO: See "Lessons of a startup engineer" for explanation why
+- Candidate review occurrs within said Google Sheet
+  - In practice, there was an internal tool built early on
+- Candidates specify companies to not be sent to
+- Batches are manually constructed for each company, pasted into email, peer reviewed, and sent

+If you're reading this and feel like "this sounds like a really slow and error-prone proces", you'd be right!

+In fact, this was one of my first tasks at Underdog.io 😃

+> I should note that the Google Sheet actually simplified the process at this point.
+>
+> There could have been another version where the data was input into a database and an engineer would dump the data to a CSV for review, then load the data back in via a script

 -